An elementary introduction to information geometry: Conclusion: Summary, historical background, and perspectives

-FN would like to thank the organizers of the {\em Geometry In Machine Learning} workshop 2018 (GiMLi\footnote{\url{http://gimli.cc/2018/}}) for their kind talk invitation, and specially Prof. S\o{}ren Hauberg (DTU, Denmark).
-This document is based on the talk given at that event.
-I am very thankful to Prof. Stigler (University of Chicago, USA) and Prof. Holevo (Steklov Mathematical Institute, Russia) for providing me feedback on the historical development of the field.
-I express my thanks to Ga\"etan Hadjeres (Sony CSL, Paris) for his careful proofreading and feedback.
+{Acknowledgments}:{FN would like to thank the organizers of the {\em Geometry In Machine Learning} workshop in 2018 (GiMLi, \url{http://gimli.cc/2018/}) for their kind keynote talk invitation, and specially Professor S\o{}ren Hauberg (Technical University of Denmark, DTU).
+This survey is based on the talk given at GiMLi.
+I am very thankful to Professor Stigler (University of Chicago, USA) and Professor Holevo (Steklov Mathematical Institute, Russia) for providing me feedback on some historical aspects of the field of information geometry.
+Finally, I would like to express my sincere thanks to Ga\"etan Hadjeres (Sony Computer Science Laboratories Inc, Paris) for his careful proofreading and feedback. }